JuliaLind/1DV610-L3/README.md

 ## Testing

 The API endpoints, and the service-classes used by webapp have been e2e tested with a coverage of above 90% measured with c8.
-Latest test report available under https://github.com/JuliaLind/1DV610-L3/actions/workflows/ci.yml .
+Latest test report available under https://github.com/JuliaLind/1DV610-L3/actions/workflows/ci.yml  and also in the separate file in Swedish testrapport.md.

 ![test pt1](.readme/test_results_pt1.png)
 ![test pt2](.readme/test_results_pt2.png)

 The app is deployed via Guthub actions - both Lint and Test steps are required to pass in order fot he Deploy step to execute.

-The webapp gui is tested manually (ref screenshot above, and slo for negative numbers).
+The webapp gui is tested manually (ref screenshot above, and also for negative numbers).

 ![GUI usage example 2](.readme/gui_usage_example_2.png)

 ## Requirements

+The requirements are also available in Swedish in kravspecifikation.md.

 - A single-page-application where a user can convert an amount from any currency to other currencies
 - An restAPI where user can: